Saturday, May 5, 2012

 The only thing I have against knotweed is its cooked colour - camouflage khaki.
 But the flavour is excellent compensation.

 To learn risotto read Marcella Hazan on the subject.
-She taught me.
+She taught me, trough her books.
 But this is what I did (and remember: When in doubt, stir).
 And if you are vegetarian, just skip the pancetta.

 1 Tbsp butter